mmatschiner/CladeAge-Tutorial/README.md

 ### Interpreting the analysis results

-We are now going to use the program Tracer to assess stationarity of the MCMC chain produced by the analyses with CladeAge.
+We are now going to use the program Tracer to assess stationarity of the MCMC produced by the analyses with CladeAge.

 > Open Tracer and the log file `Near_et_al_red.log` resulting from the analysis with CladeAge.